M2kanderson/Pulsr/README.md

 - [ ] user signup/signin pages
 - [ ] blank landing page after signin

-### Phase 2: Photos Model, API, and basic APIUtil (1.5 days, W1 Th 12pm)
+### Phase 2: Initial Seeding, Photos Model, API, and basic APIUtil (1.5 days, W1 Th 12pm)

 **Objective:** Photos can be created, viewed, edited and destroyed through the API.

 - [ ] create `Photo` model
-- [ ] seed the database with a small amount of test data
+- [ ] seed the database with a small amount of users and photos for testing.
+Seeding to continue throughout project
 - [ ] CRUD API for photos (`PhotosController`)
 - [ ] jBuilder views for photos
 - [ ] setup Webpack & Flux scaffold